eldadmamo/UberEats/README.md

-Here's a professional README template for your UberEats project.
-This README outlines the project's purpose, tech stack, and setup instructions.

----

 # UberEats

 UberEats is a food delivery service platform inspired by the original UberEats.
 This project consists of a backend server built with **NestJS**, **PostgreSQL**, and **GraphQL**, while the frontend is developed using **ReactJS**.
 This platform allows users to browse restaurants, place orders, and track delivery status in real-time.